Monterey Institute of International Studies at Soka University of America: Affiliation with Middlebury (2005-2015)

+Logo used since 2015.
+The building featured in the logo is the Segal Building, the first building purchased by the institute.

 On June 24, 2005, the trustees of Middlebury and MIIS jointly announced their approval of a letter of intent establishing Monterey as an affiliate of Middlebury, with a target date of December 23, 2005, for the completion of the arrangement.
 According to the agreement, MIIS would be overseen by a five-member board of trustees appointed by Middlebury.
 While the MIIS board retained general oversight, Middlebury reserved authority over presidential appointments or removals, budget approvals, property transactions, and the initiation or termination of academic programs.

 Middlebury stated that it anticipated supporting MIIS financially through fundraising, designated gifts, and, if necessary, secured loans.
 The funding was intended for facility improvements, technology upgrades, admissions efforts, and development activities.
 Middlebury projected that financial support would be provided over four years, with the expectation that MIIS would become financially self-sustaining after the initial investment.

 Middlebury's stated intent in the affiliation was that it was providing financial support for the struggling institution, but it also wanted direct access to the world-renowned language programs provided by MIIS.
 At the time, MIIS was the only institution in the entire Western Hemisphere offering graduate degrees in conference interpretation and in translation and interpretation for English-Chinese, English-Japanese, and English-Korean.
 MIIS also operated several research institutions at the time; the Center for International Trade Strategy, the Center for Nonproliferation Studies, the Center for Russian and Eurasian Studies, the Center for East Asian Studies, the Center for Language in Education and Work, and the International Interpretation Resource Center.

 In December 2005, shortly after the 50th anniversary, Middlebury College and the Monterey Institute signed an affiliation agreement that established a formal relationship between the two institutions.
 Under that agreement, the Monterey Institute board of trustees was reconstituted to include 13 members, nine of them with Middlebury connections and four former members of the Monterey Institute board of trustees.

 The nine new board members with connections to Middlebury were: